What Are Cookies?

 Alternatively, as we’ve said, you can use your browser in “private” or “incognito” mode, to look like a new (anonymous) user every time you browse the web.

-We do not internally hold such information for our own purposes.
+We display clear opt-in requirements for any user data, and respect any data holding or 'right to be forgotten' requests.
 Furthermore we have signed Data Processing Agreements in place with appropriate partners in cases where GDPR legislation is applicable.

 We take privacy pretty darn seriously

 Privacy is hugely important to us.
 We also want to make sure that we know what you like – so we can do it more often.